 If your friend or loved one could possibly be in another county jail you will want to check the other Virginia county jails in our Virginia County Jail Guide: Virginia County Jails

 A mugshot, or booking photo, is a picture that the police take when you get processed at jail intake.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your name and jail booking number will be in the photos, and they will be on file at the jail.

 How To Get Your Mugshot Removed

 Want to get your mugshot erased from the Pittsylvania County Jail website?
 This may not be possible, because your mugshot is public record.
 To get your mugshot taken down you have to file a Petition to Expunge in court.
 Basically, this means that the record of your arrest would be sealed, and unavailable to the public.
 It is difficult to do this, and you will most likely need the services of a lawyer.

 For more information about removing your mugshot, the many different websites with mugshots, and the mugshot removal websites: How To Remove Your Mugshot from the Internet

 Bail & Bail Bondsmen – How To Get Out of Jail

 Of course, if you’re in jail, your only thought is about getting out.
 After you’ve gone through booking, bail is set by the magistrate.
 If there is no bail set this may mean that you will either be free to go until your trial, or you are kept in jail until your court date.

 If you are released from jail you must agree to go to your court date, and you won’t be permitted to travel out of the county.

 Typically, inmates at Pittsylvania County Jail will earn time off for good behavior if they follow the rules and act right while they’re in jail.